NextronSystems/thor-plugin/README.md

 a scan.
 Plugins register _hooks_ that are called during the scan and perform custom actions in there.

+### Existing Plugins

+You can find existing plugins in the [thor-plugins](https://github.com/thor-plugins/`) organization.
+These plugins are developed and maintained by the THOR community.
+You can use these plugins to extend THOR's functionality without having to write your own plugins.

 ### Using a Plugin

 Plugins are ZIP files placed in a `plugins/` folder in your THOR directory.
 Each file is